codialab/sqz/README.md

 </p>

-`sqz` is a tool for compressing and decompressing GFA files.
+`sqz` is a tool for compressing and decompressing path annotations in GFA files.
 It uses a modified version of the GFA-format containing `Q`- and `Z`-lines.

 ## Usage